- brief -

 Key Findings

-- Breadcrumb Navigation: Users found breadcrumbs effective for navigation, aligning with common web
+- Breadcrumb Navigation: Users found breadcrumbs effective for navigation, aligning with common

 usage patterns seen on sites like Amazon.
 This supports Jacob's Law that users prefer familiar